-We look at why Aussie Small Caps are being snapped up.
-A couple of Small Cap buying opportunities in our Buy/Sell/Hold rundown and what’s coming up, including our introduction of our Blue Chip Value Price Targets and associated alerts.
-You can’t be a successful ASX investor for small caps or blue chips without this!
+We look at why ASX Small Caps are being snapped up.
+We give you a couple of Small Cap shares to buy in our Buy/Sell/Hold rundown and what’s coming up, including our introduction of our Blue Chip Value Price Targets and associated alerts.
+You can’t be a successful ASX share investor for small caps or blue chips without this!

-1. ASX Big Picture: it’s a Small Cap takeover frenzy!
+1. ASX Big Picture: it’s a Small Cap Stock takeover frenzy!

-Small Cap takeovers have been predominant because investors big as well as small are hunting for value.
+Small Cap Stock takeovers have been predominant because investors big as well as small are hunting for value on the ASX.
 A lot of the takeovers have been from offshore companies, which also benefit from the weakening AUD.
 Growth is hard to come by!

 Against this small cap takeover frenzy I think the results of the small cap company’s we’ve covered has been mixed.
 There have been few surprises, but a few companies commented that the elections have been impacting their business and the associated uncertainty.
 Consumers are holding off spending.
 A good example is small cap stock GTN (GTN), which provides traffic updates for radio and fund this by selling advertising spots.
 You might have heard of Vic Lorusso – he’s a director.

-2. How important is dividend franking and what do the potential changes mean?
+2. How important is dividend franking for ASX Share investors and what do the potential changes mean?

 Dividends are important for both big and small caps and for all ASX investors.
 Lately there has been a great deal of noise over the issue of franking credits and what a potential Shorten ALP Government would mean.
 Under the Radar makes clear, both numerically and in a short explanation, what the effects are.
 We emphasise why sustainable income growth is more important than income per se, for any ASX investor.